Michael Voltaggio: Television appearances

+In 2022, Voltaggio was handpicked by Bobby Flay to be one of his three culinary Titans on Bobby's Triple Threat.

+In April 2024, Voltaggio and his brother were guest judges in the first season of the Food Network show 24 in 24: Last Chef Standing.

 Personal life

-Voltaggio has two daughters, Olivia and Sophia, with ex-wife Kerri Adams.
-The children reside in West Virginia with their mother.
+Voltaggio has three daughters; two with ex-wife Kerri Adams, and one with wife Bria Vinaite.
+The older two children reside in West Virginia with their mother.

 From mid-2019 to mid-2021, Voltaggio was in a relationship with fashion designer and entrepreneur, Sami Miro.

-Voltaggio married actress Bria Vinaite on November 18, 2022 in Hawaii.
+Voltaggio married actress Bria Vinaite on November 18, 2022, in Hawaii.